twolfson/real-estate-photo-minimap/README.md

 TODO: Flatten out `minimapInfo.boxes` to `minimap.items` so everything has a `type` and we can use less switching logic as well as have everything at the same order

+- Multiselect partially implemented on another branch, lots of small work in theory though
+- Feel like boxes might be limiting so should second guess it
+  - e.g. Current layout cuts off hallway awkwardly but unsure there are other good simple solutions

 ## Features
 - [x] Quick location categorization
 - [ ] Minimap creator